Kirkpatrick To Be Honored At Caring House Gala

 Mark your calendars!
 Caring House, a lodging facility for Duke cancer patients receiving outpatient care, will host its annual Benefit Gala at the Washington Duke Inn & Golf Club on February 8, 2020.

-This year's gala honors renowned radiation oncologist John Kirkpatrick, MD, PhD.
+The annual gala will honor renowned radiation oncologist John Kirkpatrick, MD, PhD.
 Kirkpatrick specializes in treating malignant and benign tumors of the brain, spine and base of skull, and serves as director of radiation oncology for the Duke Center for Brain and Spine Metastasis at DCI.